yzhangcs/Algorithms/Programming Assignment 2/README.md

 The implementation of **Deque** uses a double-linked list.
 The implementation of **RandomizedQueue** uses a resizing array.
 In **Permutation**, Create a **StringBuilder** object to read in a sequence of strings.
 Then convert the **StringBuilder** object to a string.
 Split the converted string into a string array and use a `permutation()` method in **StdRandom** to select randomized string indices.
 Finally, enqueue the selected randomized strings and traverse them.
-I've gota bonus here because of using only one **RandomizedQueue** object of maximum size at most k.
+I've got a bonus here because of using only one **RandomizedQueue** object of maximum size at most k.

 ```
 ASSESSMENT SUMMARY